madronalabs/madronalib/README.md

 As of Jan.
 2019 a rewrite is in progress and some old code relied on by shipping products is still present.
 The examples and tests are the places to start looking at the new code.

+The files in /source/DSP are a useful standalone DSP library and can be included without other dependencies:  `#include MLDSP.h`.
+These provide a bunch of utilities for writing efficient and readable DSP code in a functional style.
+SIMD operations for sin, cos, log and exp provide a big speed gain over native math libraries and come in both precise and approximate variations.
+An SSE version is complete, NEON support is a work in progress.

 Design Notes
 ------------

-Madronalib is designed to enable efficient audio DSP on SIMD processors with readable code.
+Madronalib is designed to enable efficient audio DSP on SIMD processors with readable, brief code.

 With the advent of C++11, new functionality became available as part of the standard library, and new syntax has provided clearer ways to express abstractions with no overhead.
 Madronalib leans on C++11 to reduce its code footprint and increase clarity.